metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 Optional:

+- `authorization` (Attributes) Authorization header configuration for the client.
+This is mutually exclusive with BasicAuth and is only available starting from Alertmanager v0.22+. (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--authorization))
-- `basic_auth` (Attributes) TODO oAuth2 support BasicAuth for the client. (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--basic_auth))
+- `basic_auth` (Attributes) BasicAuth for the client. (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--basic_auth))
 - `bearer_token_file` (String) BearerTokenFile defines filename for bearer token, it must be mounted to pod.
 - `bearer_token_secret` (Attributes) The secret's key that contains the bearer token It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--bearer_token_secret))
+- `oauth2` (Attributes) OAuth2 client credentials used to fetch a token for the targets. (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--oauth2))
 - `proxy_url` (String) Optional proxy URL.
 - `tls_config` (Attributes) TLS configuration for the client. (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--tls_config))

+<a id="nestedatt--spec--receivers--victorops_configs--http_config--authorization"></a>
+### Nested Schema for `spec.receivers.victorops_configs.http_config.authorization`

+Optional:

+- `credentials` (Attributes) Reference to the secret with value for authorization (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--authorization--credentials))
+- `credentials_file` (String) File with value for authorization
+- `type` (String) Type of authorization, default to bearer

+<a id="nestedatt--spec--receivers--victorops_configs--http_config--authorization--credentials"></a>
+### Nested Schema for `spec.receivers.victorops_configs.http_config.authorization.credentials`

+Required:

+- `key` (String) The key of the secret to select from.
+Must be a valid secret key.

+Optional:

+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+TODO: Add other useful fields. apiVersion, kind, uid?
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `optional` (Boolean) Specify whether the Secret or its key must be defined

 <a id="nestedatt--spec--receivers--victorops_configs--http_config--basic_auth"></a>
 ### Nested Schema for `spec.receivers.victorops_configs.http_config.basic_auth`

 Optional:

-- `password` (Attributes) The secret in the service scrape namespace that contains the password for authentication.
-It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--basic_auth--password))
+- `password` (Attributes) Password defines reference for secret with password value The secret needs to be in the same namespace as scrape object (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--basic_auth--password))
-- `password_file` (String) PasswordFile defines path to password file at disk
+- `password_file` (String) PasswordFile defines path to password file at disk must be pre-mounted
-- `username` (Attributes) The secret in the service scrape namespace that contains the username for authentication.
-It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--basic_auth--username))
+- `username` (Attributes) Username defines reference for secret with username value The secret needs to be in the same namespace as scrape object (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config--basic_auth--username))

 <a id="nestedatt--spec--receivers--victorops_configs--http_config--basic_auth--password"></a>
 ### Nested Schema for `spec.receivers.victorops_configs.http_config.basic_auth.password`